dailybruin/the-stack/_posts/2020-05-10-covid-model.md

   - sydney_kovach
   - laurel_woods
 key_takeaways:
-  - After running the simulation X times for 11 weeks, an average of Y% of students were infected.
+  - After running the simulation 100 times for 11 weeks, an average of 94% of students were infected.
   - On average, each UCLA undergraduate shared a class with 228 other students.
 featured_image:
   url: covid-model/cover_photo.png